tomaallen/Synchrony_Detection-1/README.md

 ## 3.0.
 Combined Analysis
 The combined analysis script does three things
-1. Copies the face csv file to the pose output folder
+1. Copies the head/face csv file to the pose output folder
-1. Generates a combined json file in the pose output folder
+1. Generates a combined json file in the pose output folder, with id-assigned skeletons
-1. Checks for the best camera angle with the most good frames

-To run the combined analysis:
-- Edit combined_analysis.py lines 112-113 to extract participant id and timepoint from your filenames (or Synapse metadata)
-	- This is crucial in selecting the best camera angle from each session Then open a new anaconda prompt and type:
+Then open a new anaconda prompt and type:
 - `conda activate synchrony_detection` <br><br>
 - `cd {your path}\Synchrony_Detection\3.0_CombineHeadPose` <br><br>
 - `python combined_analysis.py`

-Information about whether each step of analysis has run can be found in {settings.FOLDER}\analysis_info\analysis_info.csv Information about how good each camera angle is can be found in {settings.FOLDER}\analysis_info\data_quality.csv The best cameras are listed in {settings.FOLDER}\analysis_info\best_cameras.csv
+Information about whether each step of analysis has run can be found in {settings.FOLDER}\analysis_info\analysis_info.csv A basic summary of camera angle quality can be found in {settings.FOLDER}\analysis_info\data_quality.csv

+Before running models:
+- Edit get_ppt() and get_tp() in data_quality_check.py to extract participant id and timepoint from your filenames (or Synapse metadata)
+	- This is crucial in selecting the best camera angle from each session
+- Each model has a different data quality check depending on the model parameters
+	- All are implemented with data_quality_check()
+- The best cameras from each session are listed in {settings.FOLDER}\analysis_info\best_cameras.csv

 ## 3.1.
 Model 1 - Cross-correlations
-TODO: [Text about cross-correlations model and explanation that it only runs on the best cameras]
+Pose Synchrony Model 1 data consists of 4 metrics:

+- Infant and Mother Initiated Interactions are calculated as the normalized number of mother initiations per unit time (ratio between no. mother initiation / length of the interaction).
+It is calculated like so:

+	For each segment of data, perform a sliding-windowed cross-correlation.
+	For each segment, find the number of windows in which peak lag indicates mother or infant was leading the interaction (+ve or -ve).
+	Sum the number of mother/infant led windows (interactions) across all segments in the video and divide by the total length of all segments combined.
+	Final result is normalised per second.

+- Change of leader = normalized number of leading changes per unit time (ratio between # leading changes / length of the interaction).
+A lead change is when the individual leading/initiating the interaction has been switched between mother and infant from one window to the next.
+It is normalised the same as the above.

+- Synchrony Stability (intensity) = normalized correlation intensity (ratio between mean lag variance  / length of the interaction).
+The correlation intensity is defined as the variance in the peak lag, where the peak lag is calculated for each window.

+BRAINRISE timepoints:
+t1 = 3-5 months
+t2 = 6-9 months
+t3 = 10-16 months

+KHULA timepoints:
+6M (t2) = 6-10 months
+12M (t3) = 12-15 months
 - `conda activate synchrony_detection` <br><br>
 - `cd {your path}\Synchrony_Detection\3.1_Model1_CrossCorr` <br><br>
 - `python run_model1.py {your_video_fps}`